joshuawprice/personal/howtopassai.com/docs/algorithms/index.md

 <img src="/img/algorithms/big-o-functions.png" width="500px"/>

-- The space complexity of an algorithm is the amount of memory it needs to run to completion.
-- The time complexity of an algorithm is the amount of computer time it needs to run to completion.

 ## Space complexity

+The space complexity of an algorithm is the amount of memory it needs to run to completion.
 The space needed for the algorithms is seen to be the sum of the following components:
 1. **A fixed space part** that does not depend on the characteristics of the algorithm inputs and outputs.
 This part includes instruction space (i.e. the space of the code, space for static variables and constants, etc.)
 2. **A variable space part** consists of the size of the variables which depend on a particular problem instance being solved: the space needed by allocated and referenced variables, and the recursive stack space.